 - Cerra, J., Wien, H. C., & Skelly, S. (2015).
 Making change: designing a new model for climate change interpretation and experimentation. p.
 23-36 Incite Change | Change Insight Keane, Tim (ed.), New Prairie Press, Manhattan, KS.

-- Muller, B., Al-Ibrashy, M., Cerra, J. F., & Prier, M. (2018).
+- Muller, B., Al-Ibrashy, M., Cerra, J., & Prier, M. (2018).
 Rewatering as community development: Reclaiming environmental heritage.
+The Biennial Conference of the International Association for the Study of Traditional Environments.
 International Association for the Study of Traditional Environments, International Association for the Study of Traditional Environments, Berkeley, CA.

 - Cerra, J., & Crain, R. (2016).
 Beating the property barrier: Building community to build ecology in cities.
 Landscape Research Record, Landscape Research Record 223-244 p.